 - At least in second generation - and many more are applied.

 The Institut für Mittelstandsforschung Bonn, for example, defines family businesses as those companies in which the ownership and management rights are united in the person.
-In research, the latter is hardly accepted by specialist journals.
-This definition equates owner-managed companies with family businesses in the narrower sense - although these types of companies differ greatly.
+In research, the latter is hardly accepted by peer reviewed journals in the field.
+This definition equates owner-managed companies with family businesses - although these types of companies differ greatly.

 One thing becomes clear, pure majority ownership does not seem to determine an exact classification alone.
 However, the definition chosen is extremely important and determines what research finds.
-We ourselves have written a small (award-winning) article (to be found here.
+We ourselves have written a small (award-winning) article dealing with the matter (to be found here).

 Why are family businesses different?